 - 1/2 lemon (zest and juice)

-Lightly oil a loaf pan and line with parchment paper; set aside.
+- Preheat oven to 35o degrees F. Grease a bread loaf pan and line sides with parchment paper, set aside.

-Prepare Cinnamon Swirl: Combine toasted walnuts, cinnamon, 2 teaspoons of maple syrup, and 2 tsp of coconut sugar into a small bowl.
+- Prepare Cinnamon Swirl: Combine toasted walnuts, cinnamon, 2 teaspoons of maple syrup, and sugar into a small bowl.

-Bake for 35 to 40 minutes or until a toothpick inserted int he center comes out clean.
+- Bake for 40 to 50 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool for a few minutes before turning out onto a wire rack.
 Slice and serve!